falkirks/mcperadar/README.md

     connected: true
 }
 ```

+### Client IDs
+Client IDs identify each client internally and help determine which session a PONG packet belongs to.
+The ID is formed using an MD5 hash of the server id (as sent in the PONG packet), the client IP and the client port.
+This means that if the client's name changes, it will still have the same ID internally.

 ## CLI
 The CLI is a work in progress.
 As of writing, it is able to print out API events as they happen.
 Eventually, it should have the ability to list clients out in a pretty table and update them as events come in.